jemmelot/project/DESIGN.md

 - https://woonbewust.nl/blog/soorten-zonnepanelen <br> Also four types of solar panel, including efficiency percentage as well as pros and cons.
 These pros and cons could also be in a tooltip that gets displayed when a dropdown menu option is hovered over.

+###### User data
+All user specific variables will have a selection menu of several value choices, for quicker usability and more concise plotting.

 ### Compenent overview
 ###### Country map
 ![](doc/advanced_sketch_map.png)